fabienschlegel/d2c-v2/posts/automate-prettier-in-precommit-hook.md

 ---
-title: "Automate Prettier in a pre-commit hook"
+title: 'Automate Prettier in a pre-commit hook'
-date: "2021-06-04"
+date: '2021-06-04'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "Prettier is a wonderful tool.
+excerpt: 'Prettier is a wonderful tool.
 It  works in many editors and supports many languages.
-But opinionated is his best feature and the first reason to use it."
+But opinionated is his best feature and the first reason to use it.'
-tags: ["prettier","git"]
+tags: ['prettier', 'git']
 ---

 [Prettier](https://prettier.io/) is a wonderful tool.
 It works in many editors and supports many languages.

 But opinionated code formatter is his best feature and the first reason to use it.